Updated 8 March 2023

 Financial ideas to empower women (and everyone else)

 How helpful is it to promote specific financial projects for women?
 Many values-based banks believe promoting female-specific projects is not only a good way to restore balance in the world, but that it also helps everyone in the long run.

 This is the case of Banco Mundo Mujer, whose banking model creates a positive impact on women and their communities.
 Leonor Melo de Velasco:

 “We promote female inclusion every time we approve microcredit to working-class women with low-income levels in Colombia.
 When they receive it, their self-esteem is reinforced, they are empowered, and they gain self-confidence and personal autonomy.
 Shaking hands with a woman means shaking hands with an entire community.”

 The idea that women are, on average, more prosocial than men and give more back to their communities is also shared by Lidia Simonova, CEO of Center-Invest Bank.
 Simonova explains that women’s shares of “green deposits”, aimed at the implementation of the Sustainable Development Goals, twice exceed the shares of men.
 This bank has also been implementing a special program for women entrepreneurs (“Women’s Business Credit”), which consists of loans with a preferential rate, a personal mentor, and business consultants for women in business.

-All in all, female leaders, values-based banking organisations and their committed customers are making a difference in the ongoing road to gender equality and progress for all.
+All in all, women leaders, values-based banking organisations and their committed customers are making a difference in the ongoing road to gender equality and progress for all.